After sex tape, cop wants job back

 Sept.
 19: Hi honey!
 I miss everything about you and I love you, I have made bad mistakes recently, but can't accept the life sentence without another trial.

-In late 2004, Cura's boss, Hillsborough State Attorney Mark Ober, learned about Cabble's behavior and out of concern for her safety called police Chief Steve Hogue.
+In late 2004, her boss, Hillsborough State Attorney Mark Ober, learned about Cabble's behavior and out of concern for her safety called police Chief Steve Hogue.
 "We came to the conclusion with the chief that someone would talk to Cabble and get the tape back," Ober told internal affairs investigators.

-Cura initially was angry that her bosses were involved.
+The woman initially was angry that her bosses were involved.
 She said she did not want Cabble to lose his job and refused to cooperate with a police investigation.

 "In hindsight, I feel bad about it," Cabble told investigators.
 "I know I made some mistakes."

-In June, Cabble pleaded no contest to a misdemeanor stalking charge and was sentenced to a year's probation and ordered to give Cura all additional copies of the tape.
+In June, Cabble pleaded no contest to a misdemeanor stalking charge and was sentenced to a year's probation and ordered to give her all additional copies of the tape.
 He remained employed as the internal investigation continued.

 "He is afforded due process in our system just as he is in the judicial system," McElroy said.